A Guide to Contract Manufacturing in Vietnam

 - Assembly instructions and quality standards

-Clear documentation reduces back-and-forth, helps avoid bad samples, and sets the foundation for transparent pricing.
+This clear documentation reduces needless back-and-forth, helps avoid bad samples, and sets the foundation for transparent pricing.

 Contract manufacturing in Vietnam often relies on the buyer to define compliance needs.